wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

 ## Step 2: Install the WSO2 Integrator: BI extension and open the integration

-1. Intall WSO2 Integrator: BI extension.
+1. Install WSO2 Integrator: BI extension.
 Refer [Install and Set Up WSO2 Integrator: BI](../references/install-and-setup-wso2-integrator-bi.md) for more details.
 2. Click **Develop in WSO2 Integrator: BI**.
 This will clone your integration project and open it in BI.

 ## Step 3: Develop the AI Agent in WSO2 Integrator: BI